RmnCEX/CEXDirectWebIntegration/iFrame.md

 `cryptoValue` - crypto amount;

-`wallet` - optional crypto address.
-If nothing is passed, client will be able to enter it later.
+`wallet` - user's crypto address.
+Optional.
+If nothing is passed, a client will be able to enter it later.
-Note, for some `placementId`s this parameter will be locked.

 `merchantUri` - a link that defines where the "Return to" button at the end of the flow will direct a user.

+`useremail` - user's email address.
+Optional.
+If nothing is passed, a client will be able to enter it later.

+`country` - user's country.
+Optional.
+If nothing is passed, a client will be able to choose it later.

+`state` - user's state, only in case `country` is US.
+Optional.
+If nothing is passed, a client will be able to choose it later.

-`clientOrderId` - optional unique GUID, to get order status (if such 'clientOrderId' already exists, flow will be crashed).
+`clientOrderId` - optional unique GUID, passed to be able to get an order status (if such 'clientOrderId' already exists, flow will be crashed).

 **This will start an order flow for user in the IFrame.**